Inflation: Heterodox views

 Additionally, there are theories about inflation accepted by economists outside of the mainstream.
 The Austrian School stresses that inflation is not uniform over all assets, goods, and services.
 Inflation depends on differences in markets and on where newly created money and credit enter the economy.
 Ludwig von Mises said that inflation should refer to an increase in the quantity of money, that is not offset by a corresponding increase in the need for money, and that price inflation will necessarily follow, always leaving a poorer nation.

+Government debt

+Government debt obligates the government to increase taxes, reduce spending or the government may resort to inflationary finance of the deficit.
+Another direction which translates government debt to inflation is the motivation of governments to erode nominal debts by increasing inflation.
+As a result, elevated debt heightens the risk of inflationary pressures in both the short and long run by boosting aggregate demand, shaping inflation expectations, crowding out private investment, and raising concerns about fiscal dominance.
+It was found that in the short run, a permanent 1 percent of GDP increase in the primary deficit leads, after five years, to inflationary pressures equivalent to a $300–$1,250 loss in household purchasing power per household (in 2024 dollars).